texfaq/texfaq.github.io/FAQ-include.md

 some confusion to those who misunderstand it.

-In order for `\includeonly` to work, `\include` makes a separate `aux` file for each included file, and makes a ''checkpoint'' of important parameters (such as page, figure, table and footnote numbers).
+In order for `\includeonly` to work, `\include` makes a separate `aux` file for each included file, and makes a "checkpoint" of important parameters (such as page, figure, table and footnote numbers).
 As a direct result, it _must_ clear the current page both before and after the `\include` command.
 (The requirement